johnnovak/johnnovak.site/blog/content/posts/what-every-coder-should-know-about-gamma/index.md

 your assumptions about the input and output colour spaces in the software's documentation.

-May all your lights be linear! :)
+May all your lights be linear! :smile:

 - - -